weiiwang01/hockeypuck-k8s-operator/docs/index.md

-# Hockeypuck K8s Operator
+# Hockeypuck Kubernetes operator

 A [Juju](https://juju.is/) [charm](https://documentation.ubuntu.com/juju/3.6/reference/charm/) deploying and managing [Hockeypuck](https://hockeypuck.io/) on Kubernetes.
-Hockeypuck is an OpenPGP public keyserver tool used to manage public key infrastructure for PGP (Pretty Good Privacy).
+Hockeypuck is an OpenPGP public key server tool used to manage public key infrastructure for PGP (Pretty Good Privacy).
 PGP is a system for securing communication through encryption and digital signatures.

-The server provides interfaces to add, look up, replace and delete public keys from the keyserver.
+The server provides interfaces to add, look up, replace and delete public keys from the key server.
 Hockeypuck can synchronize public key material with SKS (Synchronizing Key Server) and other Hockeypuck servers.
 It implements the HTTP Keyserver Protocol and the SKS database reconciliation protocol.

 For DevOps and SRE teams, this charm will make operating Hockeypuck simple and straightforward through Juju's clean interface.